3d Printing in The Future Trends and Innovations to Watch

 Expanding Market Reach and Adoption

-In addition to educating the public, few companies and governments offer programs to enable small companies to experiment with 3D printing.
+In addition to educating the public, a few companies and governments offer programs to enable small companies to experiment with 3D printing.

 Unique Insights: 3D Printing in Education and DIY Projects